News

 Vidit scored the third win, salt in the wound.
 Photo: Maria Emelianova/Chess.com.

-Uzbekistan, who are in shared second with Hungary, had a roaring start against Serbia.
+Uzbekistan, who is in shared second with Hungary, had a roaring start against Serbia.
 They enjoyed better-to-winning positions on boards one and two early on, but Serbia fought back and nearly saved both of those games.
 It was board one, our Game of the Day, that decided that match.

 With draws on the bottom two boards, Uzbekistan's victory looked like a foregone conclusion—that is, until, first GM Alexey Sarana pulled the first "Houdini" and escaped into an opposite-color bishop endgame.
 On board one, Abdusattorov also got an advantageous position out of the opening, but his game would be equally full of surprises.